charlie-tango/hooks/README.md

 - Written in TypeScript, with full types support.
 - Small and focused, each hook does one thing well.
+- No barrel file, only import the hooks you need.
 - Optimized for modern React, uses newer APIs like `useSyncExternalStore`.
 - All hooks work in a server-side rendering environment.
 - All hooks are tested with [Vitest](https://vitest.dev/) in a real browser environment.